 Author: Ron E. Smelser

-Summary: How do engineers write—in what ways, for what audiences, and for what purposes?
-How do we as teachers support novices in developing an understanding that learning to write clearly to communicate arguments in proposals and presentations may make all the difference in moving an idea to a product that is economically and practically feasibile?
+Summary: How do engineers write: in what ways, for what audiences, and for what purposes?
+How do we, as teachers, support students in understanding that writing clearly to communicate arguments in proposals and presentations is an important skill for college and careers?
 This article presents a structure that emulates what engineers encounter in a peer-review proposal process.
 Those planning and leading workshops grounded in real-world practices for aspiring engineers or other related professions will find useful ideas here.
 This article is also applicable to content-area classrooms at the secondary level.

 Original Date of Publication: Fall 2001